 Written by: Kim MacMillan

 Historically there have been all-U.S. bred Olympic teams but they existed only in the early days of equestrian sports, when all team riders were military officers.
-By the 2012 London Olympics, our U.S. riders in all three disciplines were mounted on horses bred in other countries.
+By the 2012 London Olympics, our U.S. riders in all three disciplines were mounted on horses that were a result of breeding in other countries.

 Eventing was the final stronghold for North American-bred Olympic horses, with the 2004 and 2008 U.S. teams each having some: Poggio II (Thoroughbred by Polynesian Flyer) in 2004 and 2008; Jacob Two Two (Thoroughbred, pedigree unknown) in 2008; Carrick (Canadian Sport Horse by Cozy’s Commander) in 2004, and Courageous Comet (Thoroughbred by Comet Shine), in 2008.